Skip to main content

 Australia’s 2024 Vaping Regulations: What you need to know

-In March 2024, the Australian Government introduced new laws for vaping products, building on the importation ban that took effect in January.
-More laws regarding the sale of vaping products are expected later this year, all aimed at reducing the harms caused by vaping, especially among young people.
+The Australian Government has introduced new laws for vaping products aimed at reducing the harms caused by vaping, especially among young people.

 Here’s what you need to know about the regulations: